IPv6 rapid deployment: History

 In November 2007, Rémi Després — who was one of the creators of the Transpac data network in France in the 1970s — proposed to Free, the second largest ISP in France, to use the 6rd mechanism he had invented to rapidly deploy IPv6.
-While Free had until then no short-term plan to offer IPv6 service, Rani Assaf, the CTO of Free, immediately decided to implement the solution.
+Although Free no short-term plan to offer IPv6 service, Rani Assaf, the company's CTO, decided to implement the solution.
 Five weeks later, with due marketing approval and operational validation, the press release announcing that IPv6 was available to Free's customers was issued.

 The first draft describing the 6rd mechanism and Free's deployment was submitted to IETF on 9 February 2008.
 After improvements, it was published on 24 January 2010 as informational RFC 5569.

 In March 2010, a Working Group of the IETF approved that its latest draft on 6rd should become, after some more modifications, a standards-track RFC.
 In August 2010, the standards-track RFC 5969 was published.

-In October 2010 Comcast made 6rd software for home gateway devices available via open source for free.
+In October 2010, Comcast released 6rd software for home gateway devices as open source software.